chhavip/Git-Guide/README.md

 There are two cases where merge conflicts occur

 * A file is modified by both users
-* A file is modified by one user while deleted by the other
+* A file is modified by one or the other user while deleted by the other

 ##Disclaimer:
 This guide is aimed particularly at people starting open source contribution for the first time and aims to familiarise them with required patterns and expected contribution behaviour.